Trump says he's confident Putin will 'keep his word' if there's a deal to end the war in Ukraine

-WASHINGTON — (AP) — President Donald Trump said Thursday he is confident that Russian leader Vladimir Putin will “keep his word” if an agreement is reached to end Moscow's invasion of Ukraine.
+WASHINGTON — (AP) — President Donald Trump said Thursday that talks to end Russia's invasion of Ukraine are “very well advanced" and he expressed confidence that Russian leader Vladimir Putin won't press to restart the war if a truce can be reached.

-Trump said going through the “Russia hoax” ordeal gives him confidence that he can trust Putin in talks about the war in Ukraine that the Kremlin launched three year ago.

-Early in Trump's first term as president, the Republican was dogged by a special counsel-led investigation looking into the FBI’s probe of Russian interference in his 2016 campaign for the White House.

-Trump made the comments during an exchange with reporters at the start of his meeting with British Prime Minister Keir Starmer.
+Trump made the comments at the start of a White House meeting with British Prime Minister Keir Starmer where Starmer was expected to make his case to the Republican president that American leadership would be critical to maintain the peace in Ukraine should the three-year war end.

-Starmer extended a state visit invitation to Trump on behalf of King Charles, and Trump accepted.

-Starmer said the invitation for a second state visit — Trump already received the honor during his first term — was “historic” and "unprecedented."

-WASHINGTON (AP) — British Prime Minister Keir Starmer is visiting the White House on Thursday to try to convince President Donald Trump that a lasting peace in Ukraine will endure only if Kyiv and European leaders are at the table as negotiations move forward with Moscow.
+“I think he’ll keep his word," Trump said of Putin.
+“I’ve spoken to him, I’ve known him for a long time now, we had to go through the Russian hoax together.”

+The mention of “Russia hoax” is a reference to the FBI and Justice Department special counsel investigation that examined whether Trump's 2016 presidential campaign illegally coordinated with Russia to sway the outcome of the U.S. election.

+Special counsel Robert Mueller found that although the Trump campaign welcomed Russia’s help in the form of the release of hacked emails stolen from Democrats, there was insufficient evidence to prove that the campaign had colluded with Moscow.

-Starmer's trip, coming a few days after French President Emmanuel Macron's own visit, reflects the mounting concern felt by much of Europe that Trump's aggressive push to find an end to Russia's war in Ukraine signals his willingness to concede too much to Russian President Vladimir Putin.
+Starmer's trip, coming a few days after French President Emmanuel Macron's own visit to Trump, reflects the mounting concern felt by much of Europe that Trump's aggressive push to find an end to the war signals his willingness to concede too much to Putin.

-“We’re going to do the best we can to make the best deal we can for both sides,” Trump said Wednesday as he held the first Cabinet meeting of his second term.
-“For Ukraine, we’re going to try very hard to make a good deal so that they can get as much (land) back as possible."

 The Trump administration held talks last week with Russia without Ukrainian or other European allies represented.
 And this week, the U.S. refused to sign on to resolutions at the United Nations blaming Russia for the war, which began three years ago when Moscow invaded.
 The drifting White House view of Ukraine under Trump is leading to a tectonic shift in transatlantic relations.